tier4/edge-auto-jetson/README.md

 cd perception_ecu_container
 ```

-You can install the dependencies using the provided Ansible script.
+You can install the dependencies using the provided ansible script.
+You will be asked if you want to install the TIER IV camera driver, press N if you want to skip this step because it is pre-installed or for some other reason.

-(NOTE: If the camera device driver is already installed, it can be skipped by pressing N.)

 ```sh
 ./setup-dev-env.sh